 Click here to view the Early Learning Goals document.

-From September 2016 we are working from the new National Curriculum in Years 1-4.
+From September 2016 we are working from the new National Curriculum.
 You can access this on the Department for Education (DfE) website by using the following link: National Curriculum 2014

 If you would like to see the objectives for Reading, writing and maths just for your child’s year groups please click on the links below: